Gharyl/Tofu/README.md

 First, I use CoreGraphics to take a screenshot of the entire phone screen, including the NavigationBar, which is ommited when simply using 'snapShotView(afterScreenUpdates: Bool)'.
 After receiving the screenshot, I use CoreImage's gaussian blur filter so I can have a UIImage with blur effect without UIVisualEffectView overlay.
 CIFilter also lets us specifies the blur radius, unlike UIVisualEffect which I find too blurry to use in this case.

 This effect is done in a fraction of a second thanks to CoreGraphics.
 The final blurred UIimage is used as the background of the next UIViewController.

+This actual tricky part here is the keyboard and UITableView.
+They keyboard *always* gets dismissed by the system right before a transition, which messes with the 'contentOffset' of my UITableView.
+My solution was to record the contentOffset value, set the contentOffset for UITableView, manually dismiss the keyboard, then finally, take the transition.
+I do similar order operation when the user returns.

+![](https://media.giphy.com/media/LrUylkZxGbWvTqMC2Y/giphy.gif)

 Next, I calculate the point at which the Reaction Menu expands.
 This point varies for each message.
-I calculate this point again when the user taps on a reaction.

-![](https://media.giphy.com/media/LrUylkZxGbWvTqMC2Y/giphy.gif)
+Notice the little trailing bubbles at the bottom of the Reaction Menu; that is the origin point of expansion.

 ![](https://media.giphy.com/media/jYtWZ4S8qmTmLQZWAp/giphy.gif)

+I calculate the point of compression when a user taps on a reaction icon.

 ![](https://media.giphy.com/media/Ddtd67NP8nNJIa2q1x/giphy.gif)

 ***